andybyers21/notes.ajb.app/essays/2020/Theming Your Days.md

 ### Thursdays Are Dedicated to Content Creation
 {: .no_toc}
 On Thursdays, I'll work typically work on content creation for [the newsletter](/newsletter) or a [longform essay](/essays).
-Alternatively, I might have to work on business plans, procedures, processes or copywrite For product offerings.
+Alternatively, I might have to work on business plans, procedures, processes or copy-write for product offerings.
 Either way, you'll find me in front of a keyboard for the bulk of the day.
 I usually have several drafts on the go with collected snippets of information and ideas and today I will put that into context and finalise my work.

 ### Friday Are Wobbly
 {: .no_toc}